 For the Salad:

-- 1 package (5oz) Earthbound Farm Rosé Blend (may have some extra)
+- 1 package (5oz) Earthbound Farm Rosé Blend or other mixed greens (may have some extra)

 - 1 pink grapefruit, segmented